arcus-smart-home/arcusplatform/docs/overview.md

 ### Docker

-If you are not familar with Docker, you should take some time to look up Docker basics first, even if it's just a 15 minute introduction or crash course.
+If you are not familiar with Docker, you should take some time to look up Docker basics first, even if it's just a 15 minute introduction or crash course.

 It is recommended that you setup docker in direct lvm mode, see https://docs.docker.com/storage/storagedriver/device-mapper-driver/#configure-direct-lvm-mode-for-production